 - 5. Create a Silk Test project for your mobile application. - 6.
-Create a test for your mobile application. - Record the actions that you want to execute in the test.
-When you start the Recording window, the Select Application dialog box opens. - 8.
-Select the Mobile tab. - 9.
-Select the mobile device, on which you want to test the app, from the list. - 10.Click Browse to select the app file or enter the full path to the app file into the Mobile app file text field.
-Silk Test supports HTTP and UNC formats for the path. - Silk Test installs the app on the mobile device.
+Create a test for your mobile application. - 7.
+Record the actions that you want to execute in the test.
+When you start the Recording window, the Select Application dialog box opens. - Select the Mobile tab. - Select the mobile device, on which you want to test the app, from the list. - 10.
+Click Browse to select the app file or enter the full path to the app file into the Mobile app file text field.
+Silk Test supports HTTP and UNC formats for the path. - Silk Test installs the app on the mobile device. - 11.Click OK.

-11.Click OK.

 An iOS device or Simulator must not fall into sleep mode during testing.
-To turn the screen lock and password off, select Settings > General > Passcode Lock.
+To turn the screen lock and password off, select Settings > Touch ID & Code.

 - 12. When you have recorded all actions, stop recording.

-- 13.Replay the test.
+- 13. Replay the test.

-- 14.Analyze the test results.
+- 14. Analyze the test results.

-Note: To test a native mobile app on both an iOS device and an iOS Simulator, ensure that both the signed .ipa file and the zipped .app directory are located in the same folder.
+Note: To test a native mobile app on both an iOS device and an iOS Simulator, ensure that the signed .ipa file and the zipped .app directory have the same name, except for the file extension, and are located in the same folder.